w3c/wai-about-wai/_about/new-work.md

 ## Coming Soon to a Publication Near You

-The following are just a few of the documents that getting close to publication.
+The following are just a few of the documents that are getting close to publication.
 Q2 is April, May, June.
 To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 * **EPUB 3.3** and EPUB Accessibility 1.1 to CR end of March 2022
 * **ARIA 1.2** to PR in Q2 2022